Karmen, Denise and Lisa's Style of the Precision Club System

 10+ HCP with at least 5-5 in the minors

 (Note: A very popular agreement for an opening bid of 3NT is called the Gambling 3NT, and shows a long and solid minor, but two-suited hands occur far more frequently than such hands.
 (Besides, the contract is always played from the wrong side!
 (The lead should come up to the other hand.)

 The Precision opening bid of 1 is the worst bid in bridge, and many Precision players have tried to solve the problems it creates by agreeing to play weak notrump opening bids, but ROOD is better.

-We have a unique agreement for bidding over an opponent's 1 opening bid.
+ROOD is a unique agreement used by KDL in Extended Precision for bidding over partner's 1 opening bid.